 So far this holiday season the bakery has sold about 50 of its special holiday houses, according to Penney and Federico.
 A school in Needham ordered eight, they said, because students there are sensitive to wheat.

-The sisters began their business because their own families faced the problem of finding sweets without wheat that tasted good.
+.
 They started to bake in Federico’s home kitchen.
 They expanded this past spring into their current space, on Sixth Road off New Boston Street.

 Market Basket and more than a dozen other food stores, large and small, sell some of their products; they’re working to get shelf space in other food stores and eateries as well.